 Exercise 1: Try to draw some of these twigs with various leaves.

 Exercise 2: Draw a real leaf of a plant, shrub or tree.
 I chose a leaf from the ivy (Hedera) that grows almost everywhere.
 I did not start with the outline but very lightly with the five leaf veins that point from the branch to the furthest ends, like the hands of a clock.
 With some shadow and/or color it is nice to make the leaf a little more lively.
+If you don’t have a leaf at hand, start with the photo of the leaf below.

 THE ART OF SIMPLIFICATION: